nikkh/Horus/resource-overview.md

 ## Configuration and Connection Strings

-All configuration needed for the Horus Application to run is automatically set as part of the deployment (and can be seen in the Configuration for the processing fucntion app (<application name>-func.
-Sometimes some aspectes of this configuration are nescessayr for develo (e.g. to put in local settings files).
+All configuration needed for the Horus Application to run is automatically set as part of the deployment (and can be seen in the Configuration for the processing function app (app-func).
+Sometimes, some aspects of this configuration are nescessay for development (e.g. to put in local settings files).
 They can be obtained from the configuration above.
 The most commonly used ones should self-explanatory:

 * OrchestrationStorageAccountConnectionString
 * StagingStorageAccountConnectionString